Last Updated: December 17, 2024

 Personal Life

 James has been in a relationship with art critic Sarah Frater since 2000, and they live together in Hammersmith, West London.
 In 2020, the couple decided to take a week-long trip to a health clinic in Germany, and May was placed on a liver detox.
 He later said of the experience, "After two days, I had a belting headache and could hardly see anymore.
 I was faint and trembling with hunger and I went to them, 'This is ridiculous.
 I'm on holiday and you've made me ill.
 You're going to have to give me some food.'"
-In 2014, James was a signatory on a letter to "The Guardian" newspaper that expressed support for the idea of Scotland voting against independence from the U.K.
+In 2014, James was a signatory to a letter to "The Guardian" newspaper that expressed support for the idea of Scotland voting against independence from the U.K.

 In 2020, May became half-owner of The Royal Oak pub in Swallowcliffe Wiltshire, which has been around since the early 18th century.
-James earned his light aircraft pilot's licence in 2006 after training at White Waltham Airfield, and he has owned a Cessna A185E Skywagon, Luscombe 8A 'Silvaire,' and American Champion 8KCAB Super Decathlon.
+James earned his light aircraft pilot's license in 2006 after training at White Waltham Airfield, and he has owned a Cessna A185E Skywagon, Luscombe 8A 'Silvaire,' and American Champion 8KCAB Super Decathlon.
 May is a luxury car collector who has owned several expensive automobiles, including a Bentley T2, 2005 Saab 9-5 Aero, Rolls-Royce Phantom, Rover P6, Triumph 2000, Alfa Romeo 164, 1984 Porsche 911, 2014 Ferrari 458 Speciale, Porsche 911 Carerra S Facelift, Ferrari F30, and Fiat Panda.

 Real Estate